Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "S’okay.
 Big news week."

-"Yeah, but you’re right…" Ava stretched out, and made a satisfied squeaking sound when her spine went *pop* in three places.
+"Yeah, but you’re right..."
+Ava stretched out, and made a satisfied squeaking sound when her spine went *pop* in three places.
 God, she must have been sitting hunched over for *hours.*

 A glance at the wall clock confirmed what her body was telling her, and inspired her stomach to supply that it was very empty and not at all happy with the situation.
 Especially now that there was the tantalizing waft of a Triple Cheese Jutsu under her nose.